 - DATA & PRICING

 Data Limits are up to individual RSP’s (service providers) in line with nbn fair use policy.
-Internet service providers will set the prices for the services available.
+Internet service providers set the prices for the services available.
 NBN sets prices at the wholesale level and the uniform national wholesale price of $24 a month is the same for the basic 12Mbps service across fixed line/wireless/satellite.
 However, satellite capacity is a finite resource, meaning that internet service providers need to manage the download limits available to customers via their pricing and terms of the plans they offer.

-The LTSS is expected to deliver significantly improved speeds and capacity to remote and regional areas compared to what is currently available on the Interim Satellite Service (ISS).
-A Fair Use Policy will also apply on this service to ensure that performance and quality of service standards are not degraded by high-volume users.
-The LTSS will offer peak wholesale download speeds of up to 25Mbps and upload speeds of up to 5 Mbps.
-NBN are designing the network to provide these speeds to wholesale customers, telephone and internet service providers.
-End user experience, including the speeds actually achieved over the network, depends on the technology over which services are delivered to premises and some factors outside nbn control like equipment quality, software, broadband plans and how the end user’s service provider designs its network.
+Sky Muster has delivered significantly improved speeds and capacity to remote and regional areas compared to what was previously available on the Interim Satellite Service (ISS).
+A Fair Use Policy applies on the service to ensure that performance and quality of service standards are not degraded by high-volume users.
+Sky Muster offers peak wholesale download speeds of up to 25Mbps and upload speeds of up to 5 Mbps.
+Consult with your provider as to what speed tier will best suit you.

-Footnote: All information compiled from BIRRR discussions with NBN contacts & NBN website, and is current as at 1st November 2016.
+Footnote: All information compiled from BIRRR discussions with NBN contacts & NBN website, and is current as at 17/08/18